redhat-cip/software-factory/docs/intro.rst

 * Perform and restore a backup of the SF user data.
 * ===

-By unified way it means action is performed in Gerrit and on Redmine, for instance if a user is added to the admin group of a project A it is also added on the related Redmine and Gerrit group automatically.
+By unified way it means action is performed in Gerrit and on Storyboard, for instance if a user is added to the admin group of a project A it is also added on the related Gerrit group automatically.

 Top menu - One entry point